chipweinberger/flutter_daylight_savings/README.md

 ## Flutter Daylight Savings

-Get daylight savings transitions from the platform
+Get upcoming daylight savings transitions from the operating system

 ## No Dependencies